cjthuys/emoncms/docs/OSX_Sierra_Install.md

 Create an account by entering your email and password and clicking register to complete.

-#### Note: Browser Compatibility

-**Chrome Ubuntu 48.0.2564.81** - developed with, works great.

-**Chrome Windows 25.0.1364.172** - quick check revealed no browser specific bugs.

-**Firefox Ubuntu 15.0.1** - no critical browser specific bugs, but movement in the dashboard editor is much less smooth than chrome.

-**Internet explorer 9** - works well with compatibility mode turned off.
-F12 Development tools -> browser mode: IE9.
-Some widgets such as the hot water cylinder do load later than the dial.

-**IE 8, 7** - not recommended, widgets and dashboard editor <b>do not work</b> due to no html5 canvas fix implemented but visualisations do work as these have a fix applied.

-***

-#### PHP Suhosin module configuration (Debian 6, not required in ubuntu)

-Dashboard editing needs to pass parameters through HTTP-GET mechanism and on Debian 6 the max allowable length of a single parameter is very small (512 byte).
-This is a problem for designing of dashboard and when you exceed this threshold all created dashboard are lost...

-To overcome this problem modify "suhosin.get.max_value_length" in /etc/php5/conf.d/suhosin.ini" to large value (8000, 16000 should be fine).

 #### Enable Multi lingual support using gettext